 - The Office of Admission is working to secure and apply scholarship funds to help meet the financial need of accepted students of color.
 In mid-March, we awarded the Charles Thomas Scholarship to a select group of incoming students who applied with support from the college access group or community-based organization with which they are affiliated.
 The Thomas Scholarship honors the pioneering Black student-athlete who overcame intense racism to compete and star on the OWU baseball and football teams from 1903-05.
 Thomas inspired Branch Rickey, who later helped integrate Major League Baseball.

 - We are incorporating a Leadership Summit for marginalized students into our on-campus recruitment events, promoting honest discussion of relevant, timely topics and providing opportunities for students to develop leadership skills.
-The program will be held virtually April 11 and is titled “A Discussion on Diversity and Inclusion: A Workshop for Future Leaders.”
-We have invited accepted high school seniors of color to join us, and we are reaching out to counselors for nominations of high school juniors who would be interested in engaging in this dialogue with faculty, students, and an alumni presenter.
+The most recent program, “A Discussion on Diversity and Inclusion: A Workshop for Future Leaders,” was held virtually April 11, 2021.
+We invited accepted high school seniors of color to join us, and we reached out to counselors for nominations of high school juniors who would be interested in engaging in this dialogue with faculty, students, and an alumni presenter.

-- We are expanding our commitment to diversity, equity, and inclusion by being test-optional for all students in consideration for both admission and scholarships.
-(This change was implemented in fall 2021.)
+- We expanded our commitment to diversity, equity, and inclusion by becoming test-optional in fall 2021 for all students in consideration for both admission and scholarships.

 - We have begun a dialogue with City of Delaware officials, the Delaware Police Department, and local business owners to improve the neighborhood climate for students of color.
 We are embedded within the City of Delaware, and city streets run throughout our campus.
 Delaware Police have a responsibility to keep these streets and our neighborhood safe, and we have the responsibility to work with them to understand our campus community and protect our students and help them feel safe.

-- OMSA continues to offer many programs throughout the spring semester that provide opportunities for education, support, and recognition of our diverse campus community.
-Those events will be advertised through the OWU Daily, and are available on the OMSA website.
+- OMSA continues to offer a wide array of programs that provide opportunities for education, support, and recognition of our diverse campus community.
+A listing of spring 2021 semester events is available on the OMSA website.

 - The Five College of Ohio is offering a Weathering Challenges Together Conversation Series for all faculty and staff to discuss COVID-related challenges.
 The series includes specific conversations for BIPOC faculty and staff, those living with disabilities or extended illnesses, those living alone during the pandemic, and others who have multiple caretaking responsibilities.